coxmediagroup/uidev-assignment-extended/README.md

 ####Fonts

 Use the Google font Oswald for the web page headers.
 Use the default Bootstap framework font for the web page body text, however change the default font size for the body to 16px.
-This will require changeing a global variable and recompiling your bootstrap CSS file.
+This will require changing a global variable and recompiling your bootstrap CSS file.

 ####Evaluation of assignment